-You can sue for E. coli poisoning.
-You have an E. coli lawsuit if there is evidence connecting the E. coli infection to contaminated food or animals at a petting zoo.
-Your lawsuit can seek compensation for medical bills, lost income, pain and suffering, and other damages.
+Our lawyers can help determine if there is evidence connecting the E. coli infection to contaminated food or animals at a petting zoo.
+If there is evidence linking your E. coli infection, you can sue for compensation for medical bills, lost income, pain and suffering, and other damages.
 If you or your child was severely sickened, your case may be worth millions.
-Attorney Fred Pritzker recently won a $7.55 million verdict in a suit filed on behalf of a young child who was diagnosed with E. coli and suffered kidney failure.
-Contact Fred for a free consultation and ask them if you should be part of a class action suit.
+Attorneys at Pritzker Hageman recently won a $7.55 million verdict in a suit filed on behalf of a young child who was diagnosed with E. coli and suffered kidney failure.
+If you have been diagnosed with E. coli poisoning, contact our food poisoning attorneys for a free consultation.

 5 Reasons to Sue for E. coli Poisoning

 Below are 5 reasons you should sue for E. coli poisoning now if you or your child were sickened in an outbreak.

 - Until a lawsuit is filed, we can’t get access to some relevant corporate and health department documents.
 After a suit is filed, there are legal processes we can use to force them to share information.